GMAT - Tips to nail your Dream score

 In total, the test takes just under 3.5 hours to complete; this is inclusive of the two optional breaks.

-Top 8 study tips to nail the GMAT exam
+Top 14 tips to nail the GMAT exam

-The first 7 are preparation tips while the last one is a tip to remember during the test
+The first 7 are preparation tips while the last 7 are tips to implement during the test.

 - Forget the word ‘Procrastination’